k21971/EvilHack/doc/evilhack-changelog.md

 - Show potion alchemy combinations in the pokedex
 - Dipping a unicorn horn into a potion of drow poison will turn it into a potion of fruit juice
+- Fix: escaping out of #wildshape menu (not selecting anything) would still trigger the wildshape use timer